 The feedback from both customer survey question examples is used to create a grid that compares importance and satisfaction with the factors tested.

-This gives organizations clear-cut areas to focus on improvements on and promote in future marketing or advertising messaging.
+This gives organizations clear-cut areas to focus on improvements on and promote in future marketing or advertising content.

 Ultimately, the grid creates four different quadrants: